dilettant/thepublicoffice/wiki/postit-session-draft.md

 #### Work

+* What has work turn into nowadays?
 * Define mobile/portable work
 	* Where and how does it happen?
 	* Means of communication
-* What has work turn into nowadays?
 * Different approaches to the subject
 	* Personal (what is work to me?
 As a starting pojnt that would lead us to the following points)
-		* Defining work as argument for POC - VS -  defining what work can happen at PO
 	* Format ( where/when does work begin and end these days? ) see also Contemporary labour markets
 	* Content ( which activities could be considered work? laptopping, painting, dancing etc )
-		* PO is a physical space "containing" work, helps define start and end in terms of time and space
+* Work as argument for POC
+* What work can actually happen at PO

 #### Contemporary labour markets

 * The mobile/portable work style
 	* Who is this worker?
-		* Is it a requirement to have engagement, or can this worker be between jobs etc.?
+		* Is it a requirement to have engagement
+        * can this worker be between jobs? etc.
 * Statistics (quantitative)
 	* how many one person firms?
 	* how many without a workplace?
 	* how many in cafés?
 	* how do people use libraries for working?
 * Statistics/research (qualitative)
 	* how do people feel about todays working conditions?
 * Pros for the worker
 	* freedom etc
 * Cons for the worker
 	* Physical space, time boundaries
 * Pros from PO ( how is PO solving the problems described above? )
+	* PO is a physical space "containing" work, helps define start and end in terms of time and space
 * Cons from PO ( how is PO not solving or even producing problems? )

-* Define the workspace
+#### Define the workspace

+* Mobile work style
 	* What is the minimum requirements
 	* What would happen with more tools?
 	* Physical, cultural and communication aspects
 	* How can we cultivate and develop the mobile work style?
 	* How does it situate itself in the topography of contemporary labour market?
 *	What is (or what happens at) a workplace that
 	* a café isn't/doesn't happen?
 	* a library isn't/doesn't happen?
 	* a home ins't/doesn't happen?
 *	The architecture/design of contemporary/future offices
 	* e.g. how does new design facilitate what type of knowledge exchange, creativity etc
 	* trough spaces how can you enhance a certain cooperation/workflow? (spaces for meeting/talking, presenting, working individually, speaking on phone/skype, socializing etc)

 #### Sustainable development

 * Local development
 	* Actual trends and strategies & values in urban planning e.g. regarding public spaces?
 	* What could a PO potentially produce/provide for a local community?
 	* How does gentrification work???
 	* integration of different social groups in a local community?
 * Public infrastructure
 	* What is the role of public infrastructure in relation to sustainable development?
 		* Local perspective